 Furthermore, I would suspect any publisher, editor, or stranger who suggests going wide is a mistake.
 Exclusivity exists to ensure higher returns for the person or company demanding they be the only one.
 Today’s publishing world features a variety of services (most very low-cost or free-to-use) that enable you to access a variety of audiences.

-Because today you can sell through the world’s largest retail (Amazon), make your book available to bookstores (the Ingram Catalog), sell on your own website (Lulu xPress), make an audio book, and more.
+Because today you can sell through the world’s largest retail (Amazon), make your book available to bookstores (the Ingram Catalog), sell on your own website (Lulu Direct), make an audiobook, and more.
 The only limits on your publishing are time and desire!

 Publishing is About Community